rxxyn/FlowVR/README.md

 # Documentation

 The recommended Unity version is [2021.3.28](https://unity.com/releases/editor/whats-new/2021.3.28#notes). <br />
-No other version is ensured to work, and using other versions could put you at risk.<br />
+No other version is ensured to work, and using other versions could cause error.<br />

 Installing FlowVR is made easier then ever.<br /> Unzip the latest .zip from Releases, import into your project, and you're good!
 No import errors or difficulty, as everything needed is already included in the package for easy use.<br />